Introduction#

 Bayesian Curve Fitting#

-Recap: Bayes Theorem
+Recap: Bayes Theorem#

 where \(\beta\) corresponds to the inverse variance of the normal distribution \(\mathcal{N}\).
 We can then apply the maximum likelihood principle to find the optimal parameters \(\mathbf{w}\) with our new likelihood function

-Taking the log likelihood we are then able to find the definitions of the optimal parameters
+Taking the log-likelihood, we are then able to find the definitions of the optimal parameters

-Which we can then optimize for the \(\mathbf{w}\).
+We can then optimize for the \(\mathbf{w}\).

 If we consider the special case of \(\frac{\beta}{2}=\frac{1}{2}\), and instead of maximizing, minimizing the negative log-likelihood, then this is equivalent to the sum-of-squares error function.